Nona Faustine

-Nona Faustine is an American photographer and visual artist who was born and raised in Brooklyn, New York.

-She is a graduate of the School of Visual Arts in New York, NY and The International Center of Photography at Bard College MFA program.
-Her work focuses on history, identity, representation, and what it means to be a woman in the 21st century.
-Her work is in the collection of the Brooklyn Museum, and the Carnegie Museum.
+Nona Faustine (1977 – March 20, 2025) was an American photographer and visual artist.
+Her work focused on history, identity, representation, and what it means to be a woman in the 21st century.
+Her artwork is in the collection of the Brooklyn Museum and the Carnegie Museum.

 Early life and education

+Nona Faustine was born in 1977 in Brooklyn, New York, and raised in Crown Heights.
+Her parents came to the city from North Carolina.
 Faustine was introduced to photography as a child.
 Her father and uncle were amateur photographers, and Faustine's first camera was a gift from her uncle.

 Faustine was initially inspired to become a photographer by a series of Time Life books.
 She was influenced by Diane Arbus, Richard Avedon, and photojournalist Ernst Haas.
 However, at a young age Faustine struggled to find herself in the histories of photography she encountered, which focused on photographers who were disproportionately male and white.

+She graduated with a B.F.A. degree in photography from the School of Visual Arts in New York City in 1997, and an M.F.A. degree in 2013 from the International Center of Photography at Bard College.

+Career

-Faustine received a BFA at the School of Visual Arts in New York.
-She earned an MFA at the International Center for Photography-Bard College program in 2013.
-As an MFA student, Faustine began to move away from the traditional documentary model.
-"It just didn't work for me anymore.
+As an undergraduate, Faustine worked primarily in documentary photography.
+She shot one series, "Young Mothers", of young women she knew through her family, friends, and her neighborhood.
+She also had an interest in landscape photography, which she later utilized in "White Shoes".
+As an MFA student, Faustine began to move away from the traditional documentary model, saying in 2016, "It just didn't work for me anymore.
 I wanted more room to play with communication.
-Conceptual works appealed to me."

-Faustine began to work on "White Shoes" as a graduate student.
-Influenced by Lorna Simpson and Carrie Mae Weems, Faustine began the series as her thesis project in 2012 and continued to add to it over the subsequent three years.
+Conceptual works appealed to me".
+Faustine's work also looked at broader questions of American history, as in a photo series that placed national landmarks (such as the Lincoln Memorial and the Statue of Liberty) behind bars.
+Faustine's work focused primarily on the experiences of Black women, often through the medium of self-portraitry.
+For example, her 2016 portrait Say Her Name, photographed in her family's apartment in Flatbush, was created as a tribute to Sandra Bland, a Black woman who died in police custody in 2015.